 Deferred financing costs represent costs incurred in connection with obtaining long-term debt and are capitalized and amortized over the term of the related debt obligation using the straight-line method.
-Amounts amortized are reported as a component of interest expense in the consolidated statements of operations.
-U.S. GAAP requires that the effective interest method be used to recognize amortization; however, the effect of using the straight-line method is not materially different from the results that would have been obtained under the effective interest method.
-Capitalized deferred financings costs, net of accumulated amortization, are offset against and included in notes payable on the accompanying consolidated balance sheets.
+These costs are amortized to interest expense using the straight-line method which approximates the effective interest method.
+Capitalized deferred financings costs, net of accumulated amortization, are offset against and included in Notes payable on the accompanying consolidated balance sheets.